bayerf42/Lox68k/doc/lox68k.md

 * A [standard library](stdlib.md) written in Lox68k.
 * `case` statement for multiway branch.
 * `break` statement to leave loops early.
+* superclass in class declaration may be any expression evaluating to a class

 ### Omissions